unchartedsoftware/salt-core/README.md

 ## Serialization

 Mosaic currently supports serializing tiles consisting of basic type values to Apache Avro which is fully compliant with the aperture-tiles sparse/dense schemas.
+This functionality is provided in a separate package called mosaic-avro-serializer.